ZakMos/php-get-started/readme.md

 https://www.apachefriends.org

-to start server from terminal: php -S localhost:8080   port could be any number
+- To start server from terminal: php -S localhost:8080   port could be any number

-How to Install Apache, MySQL and PHP on Ubuntu 17.04 from website: https://www.vultr.com/docs/how-to-install-apache-mysql-and-php-on-ubuntu-17-04
+- How to Install Apache, MySQL and PHP on Ubuntu 17.04 from website: https://www.vultr.com/docs/how-to-install-apache-mysql-and-php-on-ubuntu-17-04

 Published on: Mon, Jan 8, 2018 at 1:35 pm EST